Tips to reduce your vacation holiday footprint

 - Turning the air conditioning up will not make the room cool down any faster, be patient!

-If you are staying in a hotel that offers cleaning services, don’t put towels and bedding out every day to be laundered unless necessary.
+- If you are staying in a hotel that offers cleaning services, don’t put towels and bedding out every day to be washed unless necessary.
 This will reduce the energy used in washing, drying and ironing processes and so reduce carbon emissions.

 Before you leave to go on your vacation be sure that you are not wasting electricity and gas by leaving unnecessary equipment on when you are away.
 Here are some tips for reducing energy: